valeriouberti/rigatoni/docs/guides/local-development.md

 ## Overview

 This guide shows you how to run a complete, production-like Rigatoni environment on your local machine using Docker Compose.
-You'll get:

-- **MongoDB** (replica set) - Source database with change streams
-- **Redis** - Distributed state store
-- **LocalStack** - Local AWS S3 emulation
-- **Prometheus** - Metrics collection
-- **Grafana** - Metrics visualization with pre-built dashboards
-- **MongoDB Express** - Web UI for MongoDB
-- **Redis Commander** - Web UI for Redis

-This setup mirrors production and is perfect for:
-- Development and testing
-- Learning Rigatoni
-- Experimenting with configurations
-- Observability testing
+**What you'll get:** MongoDB (replica set), Redis, LocalStack S3, Prometheus, Grafana, and optional web UIs for MongoDB and Redis.

+**Perfect for:** Development, testing, learning Rigatoni, and experimenting with configurations.

+> **📖 Technical Reference**
+>
+> For detailed information about Docker Compose files, service configurations, and advanced options, see **[docker/README.md](../../docker/README.md)**.
+>
+> This guide focuses on the step-by-step workflow.
+The docker README provides technical details about each service, ports, configuration options, and troubleshooting.

 > **💡 Want an even simpler setup?**
 >